open-edge-platform/cluster-extensions/README.md

 make lint
 ```

-Container images for the component are generated as follows:
+Container images for the components are generated as follows:

 ```bash
 make docker-build